zuozhenggh/learning-library/developer-library/mysql-nodejs/frontend/frontend.md

 If all worked well, there shouldn't be a problem in happily raising salaries!

-This concludes the main part of thiss Hands-on-Lab.
+This concludes the main part of this Hands-on-Lab.
 In the next part we collected some ideas what you can do next.

 ## Acknowledgements